-Years later, when I try to recall the meal itself, only flashes come back to me.
+When I try to recall the meal itself, only flashes come back to me.
 The crackle of bread soaked in olive oil and balsamic vinegar.
 The salty crunch of grilled baby octopus.
 The way the tagliatelle slid around the plate until trapped with a fork (the waiter had point-blank refused to bring me a spoon) and how the tender steak slid away from the knife like a sigh.

-I only have memories of afterwards, of pushing my plate away feeling decidedly post-coital.
+I only have memories of afterwards, of pushing my plate away feeling decidedly satisfied.
 The sky was darkening and pale points of light glimmered on the river as the waiter brought a plate of watermelon and some tangy pecorino cheese.
 A single ball of lemon sorbetto followed it.

 “Caffè,” said the waiter simply when we were finished.

-I didn’t drink espresso, but our host gave me no choice in the matter.
+I don’t normally drink espresso, but our host gave me no choice in the matter.
 I understood why when I took the first sip.
 It was like sipping black liquid sin, and I was suddenly conscious of the blood rushing in my veins.
 The waiter appeared once more, with two tiny glasses of clear liquid.